songhune/tdchnclassics/README.md

 # Text Verification and Sources

 - Proofreading basis for Classical Chinese text (including punctuation):
-  - Corrections of typos and translation errors were made referencing Professor Sung Baek-hyo’s annotated translation of *Mencius (맹자집주)*
+  - Corrections of typos and translation errors were made referencing Professor Sung Baek-hyo’s annotated translation of *Mencius & Confucius (논어(ISBN:9788997970384),맹자집주(ISBN:9788991720510)*
 - Source of punctuation data:
   - Collected from Chinese academic websites